PLCC – General information for 2018-2019

 The PLCC is an Accredited Coach Training Program (ACTP) through the International Coach Federation (ICF), the accrediting body for coaching.
 ACTP accredited programs are all inclusive training programs, which offer start to finish coach training.
 Graduates of an ACTP program may apply for an individual ICF Credential including the Associate Certified Coach (ACC) and the Professional Certified Coach (PCC).

-PLCC provides 125 hours of Continuing Education Units for people in a variety of professions including, but not limited to, psychology, social work, counseling, and marriage and family therapy.
+PLCC provides 125 hours of instruction time, or 12.5 Continuing Education Units (CEUs), for people in a variety of professions including, but not limited to, psychology, social work, counseling, and marriage and family therapy.

-2017-2018 year: A $35 nonrefundable application fee is required with the application.
+2018-2019 year: A $35 nonrefundable application fee is required with the application.
 The cost of the program is $8,900 and includes instruction, supervision by International Coach Federation-certified coaches, course materials, and textbook.
-Lunch is included for most face-to-face instruction days.
+Lunch is included for some face-to-face instruction days.

 Participants are responsible for costs associated with some meals, lodging, transportation, and for hiring their own life coach.
 Hiring a coach could range approximately from $500-$1,500 depending on the coach.